 What About Parking (Windsor)?

-All learners using parking facilities at the South Campus (Windsor) for classes running Monday through Thursday are required to pay parking fees.
+All learners using parking facilities at the Windsor Campus for classes running Monday through Thursday are required to pay parking fees.
 Parking permits may be purchased at the Parking Office in the Main Lobby.
 Should you require further information regarding parking at St. Clair College, call 519-972-2727 ext.
-4515 or 4306.
-Metered visitor parking is available on an hourly basis in parking lot "T" (Windsor.)
-Note: There is no charge for parking at the Main Campus on Friday evenings, Saturdays or Sundays.
-There is no charge for parking at the Chatham Campus after 4:00 p.m. or on weekends.
+4515 or firstname.lastname@example.org.
+Visitor parking is available on an hourly basis in parking lot "T".
+Note: There is no charge for parking at the Windsor Campus on Friday evenings, Saturdays or Sundays.

 How Do I Purchase Course Textbooks?